What is a personal finance app

 Personalization

-Seeing your stats is good, but receiving it along with individual saving plans, recommendations and categorisation of your expenses is way better.
+Seeing your stats is good, but receiving it along with individual saving plans, recommendations, and categorization of your expenses is way better.
 We use financial planning apps to know more about ourselves and expect developers to understand this.

 Progress tracking

-In the end, this is all about carrying the bag in a sensible way, so don’t ignore the psychological aspect.
-And it’s essential for users to see if they have reached the goal of savviness or not.
+In the end, this is all about sensibly carrying the bag, so don’t ignore the psychological aspect.
+It’s essential for users to see if they have reached the goal of savviness or not.
 Besides, a money management app is a frequent assistant in savings allocation.
-Users will appreciate it if the software is able to help with reaching such goals.
+Users will appreciate it if the software can help with reaching such goals.

 Essential features for a budget app

-Now that we studied users’ drivers and examined their expectations, time to move forward to the features.
-There are certain functions that are vital for personal finance management, and you’d better start the development process with defining those.
-And then advance to some additional ones.
+Now that we studied users’ drivers and examined their expectations, it’s time to move forward with the features.
+There are certain functions that are vital for personal finance management, and you’d better start the development process by defining those.
+And then, advance to some additional ones.

 Core features for budgeting apps

-• Financial reports.
-Visualized stats about user’s spendings and incomes.
+- Financial reports.
+Visualized stats about user’s spending and incomes.

 What you can top them with

-• Personal financial advisor.
-Useful tips based on user’s history.
+- Personal financial advisor.
+Useful tips based on the user’s history.

 How to choose a tech stack for building a budget app